vportens/minishell/README.md

 bash : Vporten
 ```

-For a more precise execution of minishell, before open file you should start by checking if you have here_doc througt all your commande_line,
+For a more precise execution of minishell, before open file you should start by checking if you have here_doc through all your commande_line,
 Then write until you got a limitor directely in the fd give by pipe.
 Then check if there are open file after

 # IV- Execution

 ## 1. When fork
 The real question is when not fork,
-And only when you have one commande line and it's a builtin, that allowe you to move through your directory and move env
+And only when you have one commande line and it's a builtin, that allows you to move through your directory and move env
 When you have finish the parsing, there you start fork, one fork for each commande_line
 **man 2 fork**
 **man 2 waitpid**

 ## 2. Commande exist or right to exectute?
 To execute a commande no builtin, you have two choice;
-if it's start by . or / it's a absolute path and then just pass it through execve,
+if it's start by . or / it's an absolute path and then just pass it through execve,
 else you will have to found the real path of the commande by spliting $PATH on ':',
-join each split with the commande, and try with access **(man 2 access)** if it's exist
+join each split with the command, and try with access **(man 2 access)** if it exist
-if you reatch the end of your split path without found a valide access, the commande doesn't exist.
+if you reach the end of your split path without finding  a valide access, the command doesn't exist.
-The commande can exist but without the right to open it, becarfull to the return of access.
+The command can exist but without the right to open it, becarefull to the return of access.

 ## 3. Execution

-You have to start all your fork and exec all the commande in the same time and after wait for it
+You have to start all your fork and exec all the command in the same time and after wait for it
 ```time sleep 2 | sleep 2```

 In fork,